kanrourou/DBMS/src/readme.txt

 - Modify the "CODEROOT" variable in makefile.inc to point to the root of your code base

-- Copy your own implementation of RBF component to folder "rbf"
+- Integrate your own implementation of rbf to folder, "rbf".
+  Note that the structure of FileHandle class has changed.
+You need to implement additional code.
+  Refer to the project 3 page for detail.

-- Implement the Relation Manager (RM):
+- Implement the Index Manager (IX):

+   Go to folder "ix" and type in:

+    make clean
+    make
+    ./ixtest1

+   The program should work.
+But it will fail.
+   You are supposed to implement the API of the index manager defined in ix.h and pfm.h

+   Refer to the each test case for detail.
+Please do not combine each test case into one file.

-- By default you should not change those functions of the RM and RM_ScanIterator class defined in rm/rm.h.
+- By default you should not change those functions of the IndexManager and IX_ScanIterator class defined in ix/ix.h.
   If you think some changes are really necessary, please contact us first.